 - The I/O bound processes are first allocated CPU time.
-As they are less CPU intensive, the quickly get executed and then goto I/O queues.
+As they are less CPU intensive, they quickly get executed and goto I/O queues.

 - Now, the CPU intensive process is allocated CPU time.
 As its burst time is high, it takes time to complete.